-After reviewing the Company's gas purchases activity as reported in the ACA filing9, along with the applicable benchmark indexes each month, Staff found no material errors in the Company's calculations.
-The total annual purchases amount does not exceed the total annual benchmark by more than 1%, thus meeting the criteria set forth in its tariff.
-Therefore, for the plan year ended June 30, 2020, Staff recommends that the Company be released from the prudence audit requirements encompassed in the Purchased Gas Adjustment Rule ("PGA Rule") 1220-4-7-.05.
+After reviewing the Company's gas purchases activity as reported in the ACA filing,10 along with the applicable benchmark indexes each month, Staff found no material errors in the Company's calculations.
+The total annual purchase amount does not exceed the total annual benchmark by more than 1%, thus meeting the criteria set forth in its tariff.
+Therefore, for the plan year ended June 30, 2022, Staff recommends that the Company be released from the prudence audit requirements encompassed in the Purchased Gas Adjustment Rule ("PGA Rule") 1220-4-7-.05.

-Audit Staff recognizes and appreciates the cooperation of the Company personnel during this audit.
+Audit Staff recognizes and appreciates the cooperation of the Company's personnel during this audit.

-8 The audit goal is not to guarantee that the Company's results are 100% correct.
+9 The audit goal is not to guarantee that the Company's results are 100% correct.
 Where it is appropriate, Staff utilizes sampling techniques to determine whether the Company's calculations are materially correct.
 Material discrepancies would dictate a broadening of the scope of Staff's review.

-9 Docket # 20-00112.
+10 Docket # 22-00094.